 Peer Support Group – it gives you the chance to catch up with people you have not been able to see, and to share any concerns and support others who may feel the same way.
 Weekly on Fridays, 11.30am-12.30pm.

 Women’s Group – A great opportunity to meet with other women and unwind with others who are experiencing similar things to you.
 You can pick up hints and tips about how they are coping with isolation and how to support others.
-Weekly, on Wednesdays, 1pm-1.30pm.
+Weekly, on Tuesday 11.00-11.45 – please note that the Women’s Group is now a part of the

-New Mums’ Support Group – For mums who have had a baby in the last 12 months and are struggling with feelings of worry or low mood and finding things overwhelming or difficult to manage during this time of social distancing.
+New Mums Coffee Morning – For mums who have had a baby in the last 12 months and are struggling with feelings of worry or low mood and finding things overwhelming or difficult to manage during this time of social distancing.
 This group is a safe space to share your worries and talk through your feelings with other new mums.
-Weekly on Tuesdays, 2pm-3pm.
-View our poster.
+Weekly on Tuesdays, 11am-11.45am – please note the New Mums’ Group is now a part of the

 Young People Support Group – aka Connect, for people aged 17-25.
 It’s a chance to meet up online and find out how other young people are dealing with life in lockdown.
 Weekly on Thursdays, 7pm-7.30pm.